Interplay between time and energy in bosonic noisy quantum metrology: Hamiltonian parameter estimation

 Again, the bound may be asymptotically saturated if $e^{-2r}\ll \Gamma t \ll 1$.
-Similarly, as in the previous case, almost optimal results may be also obtained without squeezing, by choosing the optimal time of a single iteration, leading finally to a factor $\sim3.26$ instead of $4$ in the nominator.
+Similarly to frequency estimation, almost optimal performances may be also obtained without squeezing, by choosing the optimal time of a single iteration, leading finally to a factor $\sim3.26$ instead of $4$ in the nominator.